 Intensive livestock operation design review and the inspection of these works aid in protecting watersheds and source water.
-The Ministry of Agriculture requires intensive livestock operations to develop waste storage and management plans that will not contaminate water resources and in 2014-2015, there were 7 plan approvals issued for intensive operations.
+The Ministry of Agriculture requires intensive livestock operations to develop waste storage and management plans that will not contaminate water resources.
+In 2015-2016, there were thirteen plan approvals issued for intensive operations.
 Some approvals were for expansions and/or modifications to existing operations.
-Approximately 138 site inspections were completed.
-Monitoring continues for surface quality in watercourses adjacent to intensive livestock operations.
-The Ministry is preparing an updated report on the surface water quality from the monitoring completed.
-This report is expected to be completed the fall of 2015.
+Approximately 192 site inspections were completed.

 Planning, research and development associated with agricultural operations is another important means to protect watersheds and source water.
-The Ministry of Agriculture provides funding through the Agriculture Development Fund to support research and development, including agricultural technologies for improved management and/or reduced environmental risks of pesticides, fertilizers and livestock manure.
-There are fifteen ongoing water-related projects with a total funding allocation of \$482,535.
-Of those, twelve projects (\$73,473) are funded under Growing Forward 2 in partnership with Agriculture and Agri-Food Canada.
+The Ministry of Agriculture provides funding through the Agriculture Development Fund (ADF) to support research and development, including agricultural technologies for improved management and/or reduced environmental risks of pesticides, fertilizers and livestock manure.
+There are nine ongoing water-related projects funded under the Agriculture Demonstration of Practices and Technologies (ADOPT) and ADF, with a total funding allocation of \$396,683.
 Projects are in irrigation agronomy and technology, water conservation and water quality.

 The Ministry of Agriculture is responsible for the delivery of the environment component of Growing Forward 2.
 It consists of Environmental Farm Planning (EFP), Agri-Environmental Group Planning and the Farm Stewardship Program.
-For 2014-15 EFP was delivered through a third party contract with Simply Agriculture Solutions Inc. (previously known as the Provincial Council of Agriculture Development and Diversification (ADD) Boards (PCAB)).
+In April of 2015 the Ministry of Agriculture launched online EFP.
+This web-based application allows producers to create an EFP at their convenience online and replaces the classroom sessions.
 Farm Stewardship is delivered through the Ministry of Agriculture.
-Agri-Environmental Group Planning is delivered on a watershed basis and is led by farmers who live in the watershed.
-The education and planning on the control and eradication of invasive plant species is handled through the SARM administered Comprehensive Plant and Animal Pest Control Program.
-In the 2014-15 fiscal year, spending on the delivery of the environment component was as follows: Group plan delivery - \$855,400 and Simply Agriculture Solutions delivery - \$275,000.
-This is the second year of the current program and up until March 31, 2015 spending on the Farm Stewardship Program was \$1,026,400.
-The number of new endorsed environmental farm plans in 20114-15 was 59 with 12,070 plans produced since 2005.
+Agri-Environmental Group Planning is delivered on a watershed basis and provides extension and producer targeted agri-environmental programming.
+The education and planning on the control and eradication of invasive plant species is handled through the SARM-administered Comprehensive Plant and Animal Pest Control Program.
+In the 2015-16 fiscal year, \$892,200 was spent on the delivery of the Group plan and \$1,500,028 was spent on the Farm Stewardship Program.
+The number of new, endorsed environmental farm plans in 2015-16 was 33, with 12,103 plans produced since 2005.